 Using conversational IVR cuts budgets, increases efficiency, and improves customer satisfaction.

 The average cost of a live agent customer service phone call can be more than $30 depending on who you ask and this adds up quickly if your company is handling thousands of calls, not to mention the overhead of hiring new staff.
 In one report, IBM reported that worldwide companies spend over $1.3 trillion to serve 265 billion customer calls each year.

-Along with decreasing the amount of time to serve each customer and serving more customers in less overall time, conversational IVRs can handle these calls more consistently.
+Conversational IVR decreases the amount of time to serve each customer.
+It also serves more customers in less overall time.
+Conversational IVRs handle calls efficiently and with a consistency unmatched by live agents.
 They never break from company policy, for instance, and there’s less of a skill cap involved with machines – they can always continue improving.

-Conversational IVR modernizes traditional IVR concepts with technologies such as AI and machine learning, which can understand and respond to customer inquiries spoken in an organic way instead of navigating push-button menu flows.
-So when calling a bank for instance, you may simply be able to say “check balance” right off the bat instead of progressing through a series of menus before reaching that prompt.
+Conversational IVR modernizes traditional IVR concepts with technologies such as AI and machine learning, which can understand and respond to customer inquiries spoken organically instead of navigating push-button menu flows.
+So when calling a bank, for instance, you may simply be able to say “check balance” right off the bat instead of progressing through a series of menus before reaching that prompt.

-This allows conversational IVR systems to complete requests faster via self-service options without involving company associates.
-Along with maximizing call center efficiency and helping to offset spikes in call volume, conversational IVR is said to reduce customer churn, boost brand perception, and ultimately contribute toward client retention.
+This allows conversational IVR systems to complete requests faster via customer self-service options in real-time without involving company associates.
+Along with maximizing efficiency and helping to offset spikes in call volume, conversational IVR lowers call center costs by reducing customer churn, boosting brand perception, and improving client retention.